alexkapp/ComputerVision-Opencv/README.md

 - Usage Example: ./enhance path/to/image

 ## smooth_filter.cpp
 ### Uses a circular kernel to smooth an image.
-The kernel's coefficients are based on the resolution and distance from the center of the kernel.
+The kernel's coefficients are based on the kernel's resolution and distance from the center.
 - Language: C++
 - Required Arguments: image file
 - Optional Arguments:
  - -r [int]: changes resolution (default: 1024)
  - -k [int]: changes kernel size (default: 5)
 - Usage Example:
-- - ./smooth_filter path/to/image
+ - ./smooth_filter path/to/image
-- - ./smooth_filter -r 64 -k 7 path/to/image
+ - ./smooth_filter -r 64 -k 7 path/to/image